 After Wade gets mistaken for an unexpected celebrity, he reflects on how his evolving relationship with fashion allowed him to take it in stride.

-I turned, only to see an elderly man’s face droop from excitement to bewilderment.
+Finally I turned, only to see an elderly man’s face droop from excitement to bewilderment.

 “Sorry… um… sir,” the man said.
-“I thought you… she just had her hair up.”
+“I thought you were… And that she just… had her hair up.”

 Cue hysterics from my husband Gary, who laughed so hard he nearly wet himself.
 Days later, he still wouldn’t let it go.